Skip to main content

 Causal Inference

-This group is comprised of a multi-disciplinary group of students and faculty from Johns Hopkins University, who are interested in the application and development of statistical methods for drawing causal inferences about intervention effects from partially-controlled studies, or from randomized controlled trials with complications such as non-compliance or missing data.
+This group is comprised of a multi-disciplinary group of students, postdoctoral fellows, and faculty from Johns Hopkins University, who are interested in the application and development of statistical methods for drawing causal inferences about intervention effects from partially-controlled studies, or from randomized controlled trials with complications such as non-compliance or missing data.
+We host open group meetings approximately once per month, with speakers.

 Learn more about Causal Inference.